liuruomeng/liuruomeng.github.io/index.md

 ### Works

-- Examining the Impact of Relational Trust on Preferential Use of Party Media in China: Based on a Mediating Effect Model of Affective Perceptio.
+- Examining the Impact of Relational Trust on Preferential Use of Party Media in China: Based on a Mediating Effect Model of Affective Perception.

 - Whose Voice Matter in COVID-19 Discussion? *A Network Actor Analysis Based on Weibo-COV Corpus (2019-2020).